CS5008-khoury-lionelle/hw_bst_stand_alone/instructions/README.md

 4. Exceeds  (MG)
    * Reviews code for comments, style, and properly completed functions (including free)
    * Uses recursive add, find, and free
+   * Includes tests for functions, making sure to check edge cases.
+Does not have to test prints, but should have example runs with 'expected' values for printing to the screen.
    * All questions in README.md answered correctly